gdavid7/sandbox/README.md

 Step 1: Download the files

-Step 2: In the excecutable folder, run Sandbox for Windows.
+Step 2: In the executable folder, run Sandbox for Windows.

 ## Usage example